Australia is burning: Everything we know, how you can help and where to donate

 How you can help

 A number of organizations and volunteer services are aiding in the firefighting and recovery efforts for affected communities.
+Unfortunately in times of crisis, sometimes we encounter bad actors.
+The Guardian provided a useful guide on how you should think about donating and how to avoid scams.
 Whether you want to help the firefighting organizations, wildlife or just provide somewhere to sleep, you can find a ton of handy links and information below:

 Direct to firefighting efforts